Rokushou/Splatoon-2-Meta-Modeling/README.md

 ## Recommender

+#### Item-Item Similarity

 The first step of creating the recommender was to get a list of weapons most similar to the user's favorites.
-To do this, I used an item to item based cosine similarity recommender on weapon metadata which was independent of
+To do this, I used a custom item to item based cosine similarity recommender on weapon metadata.
+Since the metadata does not contain information on weapon performance, this segment of the model only serves to ensure recommend weapons are functionally similar to the user's preferences.

+#### Ranking predictions

 ![](img/weaponwr.png)

+#### No accuracy metric

+There is no accuracy score for this model as it is supposed to encourage users to try new weapons.
+I could feed it data based on what weapons users performed best with, but in order to validate the predictions, I would either need to be able to influence the user's choices or hope that the user just happened to use the recommended weapon.

 ## Future Work